michijs/michijs/README.md

 ### AsyncComponent
 Asynchronously renders a component after the promise ends.
 In the meantime you can choose to show a load component or not show anything.

-### Link
-Provides the ability to move around the web page without reloading the page.
-It uses the same attributes as an anchor tag but also allows the use of URL objects.
-Uses the HistoryManager.push method.

 ## Custom element methods
 ### child